mbenke/jnp3-haskell/10testing.md

 quickCheck  :: Testable a => a -> IO ()
 quickCheck   = check quick

 check :: Testable a => Config -> a -> IO ()
 quick :: Config

-class Testable a where
-  property :: a -> Property

 instance Testable Bool where...